SIGNALS ANALYTICS (ACQ BY KENSHOO)

 ESTABLISHING THE USER PERSONA

 After the initial research we were able to define our main user persona.
 Understanding the persona's goals, fears, skills, and day to day tasks, allowed better understanding of the product needs and its overarching experience.
+During my research I spoke with our team of highly skilled analysts and multiple existing and potential customers.

 UNDERSTANDING WORK PROCESSES